Social and economic stratification in Appalachia: Power, politics, and poverty

-Creation of the Appalachian Regional Committee (ARC)
+Creation of the Appalachian Regional Commission (ARC)

 As of the 1960s, Appalachia had the highest poverty rate and percentage of working poor in the nation.
 According to research, roughly one third of the region's population was living in poverty.

-Having witnessed the region's hardship during a campaign visit, President John F. Kennedy became intent on improving the living standard for Appalachians.
-In 1963, he proposed the creation of the Appalachian Regional Committee (ARC), which aimed to actively improve the region's economy.
-The program established by the Appalachian Regional Development Act (ARDA), which was passed by Congress in 1965, under President Lyndon B. Johnson.
+Having witnessed the region's hardship during his 1960 campaign for the Democratic presidential nomination, President John F. Kennedy talked about improving the living standard for Appalachians.
+In 1963, Kennedy formally convened the President's Appalachian Regional Commission (PARC), which developed a comprehensive program for the region's economic development.
+In 1965, President Lyndon B. Johnson signed the Appalachian Regional Development Act, formally establishing the permanent Appalachian Regional Commission.
+Robert F. Kennedy made Appalachia a high personal priority in his campaign against Johnson for the Democratic nomination in 1968.

-The ARC aimed to directly the disenfranchisement of people living in Appalachia.
+The ARC was established to address regional economic disparities and promote economic development in Appalachia.
 Looking to identify the roots of the region's problems, the ARDA stated: "Congress finds and declares that the Appalachian region of the United States, while abundant in natural resources and rich in potential, lags behind the rest of the Nation in its economic growth and that its people have not shared properly in the Nation's prosperity."

 Though the ARC has made improvements, the Appalachian region continues to face socioeconomic hardships.
 As of 1999, roughly twenty-five percent of Appalachian counties still qualified as "distressed," the commission's lowest socioeconomic ranking.

 Economic impact of prisons

-The late 20th century saw a large spike in prison development in Appalachia.
-In the years between 1990 and 1999, there were 245 prisons constructed in the region of Appalachia.
+The late 20th century saw a large spike in prison development in Appalachia. between 1990 and 1999, 245 prisions were built in rural and small-town communities across the United States; Appalachian coalfield communities were among the places affected by this rural prison-building boom.
 Many of these prison were established in rural counties and areas.
 Though the prisons created jobs, the counties with prisons were found to have lower incomes and more poverty compared to counties without prisons.